TungLe0319/fs-journal/quizzes/week01.md

 <!-- enter you answer in the space below -->
 ```
 if a container has display:flex property applied to it
-it's children node can be aligned into rows and columns sharing the width of their parent container
+it's children nodes can be aligned into rows and columns sharing the width of their parent container

 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
-Content-area
-padding-area
-border-area
-Margin-area
+Width
+Height
+Border
+Margin
+padding
 ```